 The station has received major preservation work in recent years, at an estimated cost of $700,000.
 The building was raised 10 feet and placed on pilings, allowing the sand to blow freely underneath.
 The concrete floor was replaced by wood.
-The roof was replaced and the three-story tower renovated and a new lightning protection system was added as well.
+The roof was replaced and the three-story tower renovated.
+A new lightning protection system was added as well.
 The dormitory, which had been added in the 1970s, was demolished.
 This project was completed in 2008.

-Uncertainty about the replacement for the nearby Bonner Bridge has stalled the restoration project for some time.
-The state Department of Transportation is concerned about effects the new bridge could have on the station.
-If the proposed 17.5-mile bridge were built, the station would likely have to be relocated.
-Once the state decides on the bridge design, then the station may become more interesting to other state agencies, or even to federal or county entities, and the state wants to lease or give the facility to another agency at some point.
+Uncertainty about the replacement for the nearby Bonner Bridge stalled the restoration project.
+Bridge construction began in March 2016 and is due for completion in September 2019.
+The station may then become more interesting to other state agencies, or even federal or county entities, and the state wants to lease or give the facility to another agency at some point.
 All offers to take over stewardship or ownership will be reviewed.
 The ultimate fate of the station remains uncertain.

 A jetty on the south end of Oregon Inlet that was built to protect the bridge has alleviated severe erosion, but has caused the sand to build up as high as 25 feet near the building.

-The station is on the National Register of Historic Places and can be seen by drivers traveling over the Herbert C. Bonner Bridge, barely visible behind massive piles of sand on the ocean side of the northern tip of Hatteras Island.
+The station is on the National Register of Historic Places and can be seen by drivers traveling over the Herbert C. Bonner Bridge, on the ocean side of the northern tip of Hatteras Island.